abdullahibnnadjo/emsdk-next/README.md

 Be sure to have the [platform-specific requirements](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html#platform-specific-notes), and run `./bootstrap.sh`

+Use `./update.sh` to pull latest changes from the Emscripten/LLVM/Clang repos and build if necessary

+A full installation takes typically about 45mins with 10Mb/s bandwith and a 4 threads 1.3GHz CPU, and 1.4GB on disk after building.

 Tested on macOS Sierra, should be running in Linux as well, and maybe in Windows with a *nix like environnement ([MinGW/MSYS](http://www.mingw.org/) ([2](http://www.msys2.org/)) or [Cygwin](https://www.cygwin.com/))